Project-Books/book-project/CONTRIBUTING.md

 While on your feature branch, run
 `$ git rebase -i -HEAD~n` where _n_ are the number of commits you would like to change

-This will then open your commit in the default text editor for Git (which may be Vim or Vi, so you may wish to change this if you prefer a different editor).
+This will then open your commits in the default text editor for Git (which may be Vim or Vi, so you may wish to change this if you prefer a different editor).

 _Step 2:_